-Corporate bonds, including publicly traded and privately placed, totaled \$31.53 billion as of December 31, 2012, with an unrealized net capital gain of \$2.78 billion.
+Corporate bonds, including publicly traded and privately placed, totaled \$21.32 billion as of December 31, 2013, with an unrealized net capital gain of \$919 million.
 Privately placed securities primarily consist of corporate issued senior debt securities that are directly negotiated with the borrower or are in unregistered form.

-Our \$10.82 billion portfolio of privately placed securities is broadly diversified by issuer, industry sector and country.
-The portfolio is made up of 398 issuers.
+Our \$6.96 billion portfolio of privately placed securities is broadly diversified by issuer, industry sector and country.
+The portfolio is made up of 395 issuers.
 Privately placed corporate obligations contain structural security features such as financial covenants and call protections that provide investors greater protection against credit deterioration, reinvestment risk or fluctuations in interest rates than those typically found in publicly registered debt securities.
-Additionally, investments in these securities are made after extensive due diligence of the issuer, typically including direct discussions with senior management and on-site visits to company facilities.
+Additionally, investments in these securities are made after due diligence of the issuer, typically including direct discussions with senior management and on-site visits to company facilities.
 Ongoing monitoring includes direct periodic dialog with senior management of the issuer and continuous monitoring of operating performance and financial position.
 Every issue not rated by an independent rating agency is internally rated with a formal rating affirmation at least once a year.

-Foreign government securities totaled \$1.18 billion as of December 31, 2012, with 100% rated investment grade and an unrealized net capital gain of \$163 million.
-Of these securities, 34.5% are backed by the U.S. government, 25.6% are in Canadian governmental and provincial securities, and the remaining 39.9% are highly diversified in other foreign governments.
+Foreign government securities totaled \$792 million as of December 31, 2013, with 100% rated investment grade and an unrealized net capital gain of \$77 million.
+Of these securities, 47.4% are backed by the U.S. government, 15.1% are in Canadian governmental and provincial securities, and the remaining 37.5% are highly diversified in other foreign governments.

-ABS, RMBS and CMBS are structured securities that are primarily collateralized by residential and commercial real estate loans and other consumer or corporate borrowings.
-The cash flows from the underlying collateral paid to the securitization trust are generally applied in a pre-determined order and are paid in full.
+ABS, RMBS and CMBS are structured securities that are primarily collateralized by consumer or corporate borrowings and residential and commercial real estate loans.
+The cash flows from the underlying collateral paid to the securitization trust are generally applied in a pre-determined order and are designed so that each security issued by the trust, typically referred to as a "class", qualifies for a specific original rating.
+For example, the "senior" portion or "top" of the capital structure, or rating class, which would originally qualify for a rating of Aaa typically has priority in receiving principal repayments on the underlying collateral and retains this priority until the class is paid in full.
 In a sequential structure, underlying collateral principal repayments are directed to the most senior rated Aaa class in the structure until paid in full, after which principal repayments are directed to the next most senior Aaa class in the structure until it is paid in full.
 Senior Aaa classes generally share any losses from the underlying collateral on a pro-rata basis after losses are absorbed by classes with lower original ratings.
 The payment priority and class subordination included in these securities serves as credit enhancement for holders of the senior or top portions of the structures.
 These securities continue to retain the payment priority features that existed at the origination of the securitization trust.
 Other forms of credit enhancement may include structural features embedded in the securitization trust, such as overcollateralization, excess spread and bond insurance.
 The underlying collateral can have fixed interest rates, variable interest rates (such as adjustable rate mortgages) or may contain features of both fixed and variable rate mortgages.

-ABS, including CDO and Consumer and other ABS, totaled \$1.87 billion as of December 31, 2012, with 93.5% rated investment grade and an unrealized net capital loss of \$56 million.
+ABS, including CDO and Consumer and other ABS, totaled \$1.01 billion as of December 31, 2013, with 92.1% rated investment grade and an unrealized net capital loss of \$4 million.
 Credit risk is managed by monitoring the performance of the underlying collateral.
 Many of the securities in the ABS portfolio have credit enhancement with features such as overcollateralization, subordinated structures, reserve funds, guarantees and/or insurance.